hackathonismb/Design-elements-of-Antibodies-nanobodies-in-targeting-Antigens/README.md

-RBDX board - # Design-elements-of-Antibodies-nanobodies-in-targeting-Antigens  - Think of cool name Team members name: Sachendra Kumar,
+RBD Explorer - # Design-elements-of-Antibodies-nanobodies-in-targeting-Antigens  - Think of cool name Team members name: Sachendra Kumar,
-Reference of literature: Databases of interest
-What is the problem we are trying to solve?
+Reference of literature:  IEDB, NCBI, NextStrain, CovabDAB, RCSB What is the problem we are trying to solve?
 Why should we solve it?
 Flow chart